thoughtspile/awesome-tiny-js/README.md

 - I haven't used all these libraries personally.
 The ones I tried and enjoyed are marked with :star:
 - Most framework-specific libraries are for React, because that's what I'm familiar with.

-Suggestions welcome!
-Please check that the lib you're suggesting is not already in [WIP](./WIP.md) and drop an [issue](https://github.com/thoughtspile/awesome-tiny-js/issues).

 ## Categories

 - [UI frameworks](#ui-frameworks)